PeteStanSmith/SublimeForRPG/README.md

 ## Release notes

+### 2.6
+IR/CR organisation and memory added.
+I advise you commit all source and delete them before updating to avoid any confusion.
 ### 2.5
 Will autopopulate the file name and extension from the active view if possible.
 Close the log file when the commit or check out prompts are exited.
 ### 2.4